ando-smoke/stack_underflow/README.md

 The initial home page displays a welcome page along with buttons for creating a new user (i.e. "sign up") and signing in with a preexisting user name and password.
-Upon successful log in, the user is then taken to their profile page consisting of all previously asked questions and a button for adding new questions.
+Upon successful log in, the user is taken to their profile page consisting of all previously asked questions and a button for adding new questions.
 All displayed questions can be clicked upon for detail on the question as well as a list of all user responses.
 On this question